scalar-labs/scalardl-node-client-sdk/benchmark/README.md

 Smallbank is a simple application used for benchmark.

 ## Requirement
-Before running smallbank, we need a Scalar DL network and configure correctly in `client.properties.json`.
+Before running smallbank, we need a Scalar DL network and configure correctly in `client.properties`.
-The default `client.properties.json` file points to a local Scalar DL network.
+The default `client.properties` file points to a local Scalar DL network.

 ## Step